 Short-Chain Fatty Acids: The Missing Link Nobody Talks About

-When beneficial gut bacteria ferment complex carbohydrates and fiber, they produce Short-Chain Fatty Acids (SCFAs)—primarily acetate, propionate, and butyrate.
-These compounds are the actual mechanism behind gut health benefits.
+Here's what the probiotic industry doesn't want you to understand: the key to gut restoration isn't adding more bacteria—it's producing the right metabolites.
+When beneficial gut bacteria ferment complex carbohydrates and fiber, they produce Short-Chain Fatty Acids (SCFAs)—primarily acetate, propionate, and butyrate—which are the actual mechanism behind gut health benefits.

 For Gut Integrity: